 I don’t have an exact answer.
 There are so many different sporting goods stores selling online and thousands of online sites that sell pickleball equipment that it’s almost impossible for me to compare all of those to find “the most expensive pickleball paddle”.

-With the continual evolution of paddle technology and high cost materials being used on these paddles, I would not be surprised to see even more expensive paddles in the near future.
-If we just look back to how the tennis industry evolved from wooden rackets to high end tennis rackets that now sell for $300-$400…or even more.
+With the continual evolution of paddle technology and high-cost materials being used on these paddles, I would not be surprised to see even more expensive paddles in the near future.
+If we just look back to how the tennis industry evolved from wooden rackets to high-end tennis rackets that now sell for $300-$400…or even more.

 There really isn’t a whole lot to comment on color or graphics on the surface of the paddle.
 It really comes down to personal preference.
-Some pickleball partners buy matching paddles while others buy more unusually colored paddle to help quickly identify their paddle among all the other paddles at busy pickleball clubs or tournaments.
+Some pickleball partners buy matching paddles while others buy more unusually colored paddles to help quickly identify their paddle among all the other paddles at busy pickleball clubs or tournaments.
 Some people have even been known to match their pickleball outfit with their paddle color!

 We have heard a few people claim that playing with a yellow paddle face gives a slight advantage as the ball blends in with the paddle when it comes into contact with the ball and makes it more difficult for the opponent to read the shot.

 However, there are now pickleball balls in several common colors including white, orange and yellow and now some companies that dye pickleballs into bright colors like pink and blue…so unless you always play with the same colored ball it’s not clear how much of an advantage the paddle color could really have in a pickleball competition.